 Family and work relationship issues

-Jessica Slavin Connelly is a therapist near Davis Square in Cambridge, MA.
+Jessica Slavin Connelly is a therapist with offices near Davis Square in Cambridge, MA and in Melrose, MA.
 As an alumna of the Post-Graduate Behavioral Health Fellowship at Harvard Medical School and Tufts University, she is dedicated to helping local students and professionals navigate life transitions.

 Jessica has expertise in anxiety, career satisfaction, stress management, depression, relationship challenges, couples counseling, body image and eating concerns, and family crises.
 Jessica sees many highly motivated students and professionals in high-stress careers, and provides support around stress and anger management, communication, conflict resolution, and social anxiety.
 She also works with entrepreneurs, and focuses on building skills to navigate the stresses of pitching, building a team, and managing a business.